Hollywood actor’s daughter found dead in her home ‘wasn’t suicide,’ family says

 Daelena Mackay was a student “full of life” and looking to follow in her father’s footsteps as an actor.

 But in May, she was found hanging from a red scarf in her Los Angeles apartment just one month before her 21st birthday.
-For weeks, her body has been sitting in a morgue after the county coroner ruled her death a suicide.
+For weeks, her body sat in a mortuary after the county’s medical examiner ruled her death a suicide.

 After finding Mackay in her El Centro Hollywood bathroom on May 23, a man claiming to be her boyfriend said he desperately attempted to revive her as he called 911, police said.
-Those attempts to save her ultimately failed, and she was pronouncd dead by paramedics just after midnight.
+Those attempts failed, and she was pronouncd dead by paramedics just after midnight.

-The Los Angeles County Medical Examiner-Coroner did not perform an autopsy, they told the the Daily Mail.
-The coroner said that an external examination and “the circumstances” of the 20-year-old’s death were conclusive.
+The Los Angeles County Medical Examiner did not perform an autopsy.
+The medical examiner told The Independent that an external examination conducted on May 25 and “the circumstances surrounding the death” of the 20-year-old were conclusive.
+The case remains open, it confirmed.

 But Mackay’s family isn’t satisified, and Adway said he intends to “apply pressure” to the Los Angeles Police Department to dig further into his daughter’s case, he told the New York Post.